epw/consensus/consensus_voices.md

 Dove, on the other hand, is also cornered, but doesn’t want to use magic to get out of the situation, because they’ve been too recently reminded by the Consensus that magic doesn’t fix everything.
 So Dove’s player describes Dove throwing a rock at a dilapidated wall nearby, to bring it down on their pursuers and distract them long enough for Dove to get away.
 This is also enacting sudden (violent) and unexpected change on the world, even though there was no magic involved.

+\end{Narrator}

 ## Changing Flags

+\begin{Player}

-You’ll set up your flags during the first session.
-Flags are special sorts of moves, made by the players, that encourage certain types of interaction with their mage.
+You’ll set up your initial flags during the first session.
+Flags are special sorts of moves, made by you and the other players, that encourage certain types of interaction with your mages.
 You can think of a flag as a move in the format of "When you **interact in a certain way with my mage**, mark experience."
-Once a flag has been hit (ie the move above has been triggered), it may or may not still be interesting for the player.
+Once your flag has been hit (ie the move above has been triggered), it may or may not still be interesting for you.
 Additionally, once your mage has hit someone’s flag, you can not do so again until they change it.
-Every time a flag is hit, and at the beginning of a session if a flag had previously been hit, that player may change the flag to better reflect how they want the other players’ mages to interact with their mage.
+Every time your flag is hit, and at the beginning of a session if your flag had previously been hit, you may change the flag to better reflect how you want the other players’ mages to interact with your mage.

 ## Improvement

 Among the many improvement options available to your playbook, you may see options such as Gain another [playbook] move, Gain a move from another playbook, or Gain an advanced [playbook] move.
 Moves from your playbook are listed along with the moves you picked from when creating that character.
 Choose an additional one, and you now have access to it.
 When you gain a move from another playbook, try to choose one that someone else isn’t playing, or at least talk with the player using that playbook.
 The playbook moves are part of what make characters feel unique, and you don’t want to diminish that.
 When you gain an advanced playbook move, choose from the ones listed in this book for your playbook.
 These moves will radically alter the game and story, your whole table should be prepared for what that means.

+\end{Player}

 \newpage